gmdakar/gitpod/dump/readme.txt

-#clean dump gz and update
+# IF gz removed by gitpod so clean dump gz and update
 rm dump/*.gz && git pull

 #create sql gz